top of page

 CAT acronym.png

 Choice – offering a slightly closed fist.
-If they don’t interact, leave them to it and don’t persevere.
+If they don’t nuzzle, leave them to it and don’t persevere.

 Touch zones - keeping to the green zones, unless the cat is clearly offering other zones.